appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 ## Properties

-Properties allow you to edit the widget, connect it with other widgets and customize the user actions.
+Properties allow you to customize the widget, connect it to other widgets and trigger events on user actions.

 ### Widget properties